-Best Reporting: In his winning piece, Martins Ifijeh highlights how malnutrition, which affects more than 11 million Nigerian children, endangers the mental and physical health of an entire generation.
+Best Reporting: In his winning piece, highlights how malnutrition, which affects more than 11 million Nigerian children, endangers the mental and physical health of an entire generation.
 Ifijeh focuses on a mother whose 14-month-old daughter could not sit or stand and was the size of a three-month-old due to poor nutrition.
-The story shows how early intervention with a special diet helped the little girl avoid developmental problems.
-Ifijeh is a health reporter for ThisDay newspaper.14-month-old daughter could not sit or stand and was the size of a three-month-old due to poor nutrition.
 The story shows how early intervention with a special diet helped the little girl avoid developmental problems.
 Ifijeh is a health reporter for ThisDay newspaper.

 Best Visuals: In her winning series, Kenyan reporter Sharon Barang’a shows how essential naps are in helping preschoolers learn and retain information.
 Another piece highlights the importance of play in early childhood brain development.
 In a third story, she reports about a community effort to feed and clothe orphaned children, some of whom suffer from disabilities.
 Barang’a is a reporter for Nation Media Group’s NTV.

-ICFJ’s Early Childhood Development Reporting Contest kicks off a three-year program sponsored by the Children’s Investment Fund Foundation (CIFF) aimed at improving news coverage of childhood health issues.
+ICFJ’s Early Childhood Development Reporting Contest kicks off a three-year program sponsored by the Children’s Investment Fund Foundation (@CIFFChild) aimed at improving news coverage of childhood health issues.
 In the next phase, ICFJ will recruit 10 Early Childhood Development Reporting Fellows from Bangladesh, Brazil, India, Kenya, Nigeria and Tanzania.
 The Fellows will receive training, mentoring and financial support to produce stories on nutrition and early-childhood development.
 In the future, two more groups of fellows will be recruited with the goal of forming a global network of reporters covering these critically important issues.
 Learn more about the fellowships and how to apply here.

-Find out how the contest winners developed their story ideas and about the health-and-development challenges children in their countries face during a live webinar.
+The contest winners shared how they developed their story ideas and discussed the health-and-development challenges children in their countries face during a live webinar.
 Read the highlights of the webinar and our contest winners' tips for covering early childhood development issues here.